xiaoyu1998/defund-contracts/README.md

 # Defund Contracts

-Users can deposit fund to a pool, And fund manager can have strategies to long and short to make profit from help management this pool.
+Users can deposit fund to a pool, And fund manager can have strategies to long and short assets to make profit from help manage this pool.

-User can withdraw fund from a pool, Do Not need to get approval from the fund manager.
+Users can withdraw fund from a pool, Do NOT need to get approval from the fund manager.

 # Usage